2016 Cleveland Browns season

-The 2016 season was the Cleveland Browns' 64th in the National Football League (NFL), their 68th overall, and their first under head coach Hue Jackson and de facto general manager Sashi Brown.
-The Browns failed to improve upon their 3–13 record from their previous season, finishing 1–15, their worst record in franchise history at the time.
+The 2016 season was the Cleveland Browns' 64th in the National Football League (NFL), their 68th overall and their first under head coach Hue Jackson and de facto general manager Sashi Brown.
+The Browns failed to improve upon their 3–13 record from their previous season, finishing 1–15, their worst record in franchise history until the very next year.
 The Browns failed to make the playoffs for a franchise-record 14th straight season and ninth straight season with a losing record.

 Despite the team's performance, offensive tackle Joe Thomas became the fifth player in league history to be selected to the Pro Bowl in each of his first 10 seasons.

 Offseason

 Front office changes

 On January 3, just hours after the Browns' final game of the 2015 season, the team fired general manager Ray Farmer, who had been the general manager the past two seasons.
 Team owner Jimmy Haslam also announced that the team's general counsel Sashi Brown would become the team's vice president of football operations.

 On January 5, the Browns hired former New York Mets executive Paul DePodesta to be their chief strategy officer.
 DePodesta brought over 20 years of experience in the Major League Baseball front offices, but had never held an executive position in the NFL before this.

 On March 4, the Browns announced the resignation of team president Alec Scheiner, effective March 31.